phelipetls/reportforce/docs/docs/user-guide/authentication.md

 ## Security Token

-First of all, you'll need to authenticate your calls somehow.
+First of all, you'll need to authenticate.
 Here is one way to do it, using your username, password and security token:

 ```python
 from reportforce import Reportforce